Anticolonialism and Postcolonialism

 YOG3101 - How is this Coronavirus pandemic going to end?
 Will we return to our 'old selves' and our 'familiar

-Indian woman holding Diwali oil lamp
+Indian woman holding Diwali oil lamp, Advaita vedanta

 Advaita Vedanta: A Method